Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 * Incosistent y-axis units (e.g, one chart has a definitive unit in the thousands while the other is set in millions)
 * The 'monthly sales' title is incorrect.
 Based on the x-axis units, the title should be 'daily sales'.
 * There's no title for the consolidated visuals.

+*July 17, 2025*
+I had a query towards a specific chart in the **Customer & Product** segment which was a chart that was supposed to give insights on each gender's product preference.
+The issue with this chart was that I didn't know which independent variable to use (y-axis), should I base preference off of the sales or the units sold?

+Eventually, I decided on using sales as the basis for preference.
+I based it off of the tecnical definition of demand which was the ability and willingness of customers to buy a product.
+Because if demand meant the ability of the customers to buy the product, then preference would mean the act of buying the product with the price in mind.
+Basically, preference is the willingness of the buyer to still buy despite the price for a certain amount of quantity.

+*July 19, 2025*
+ I made respectable amount of progress but still struggled with what information was relevant to put in the dashboard segments.
+I also added a matrix table to give a detailed insight on customer distribution based off of nice information such as gendre and age group, again using the product category as the column side and total sales as value.
+I thought this would give be useful for giving a more in-depth view of the retail company's customer niche.
+However, I scrapped this on later dates since I thought it had too much information, information that the stakeholders might not even bother to check.

+ I also inserted a LinkedIn and Github logo where I marked down the links to my personal LinkedIn and Github profile.
+The gender and age distribution were also included in the customer & product dashboard.
+I also transformed some of the charts by fixing their design, craeting a more aesthetic feel to each dashboard.
+I also included an average transaction sales card to give information on the average inflow of revenue to the company.

+ *July 21, 2025*
+ I scrapped the original division of four segments which was Sales, Customer Behavior, Inventory, and Additional Insights because I have observed too much dead space for the Customer Behavior, Inventory, and Additional Insights which would make the dashboard irrelevant to use.
+Therefore, I opted to combine customer behavior, and additional insights together forming the segment called "Customer & Product".

+ I also had the idea of creating a navigation page to integrate navigation onto the dashboard.

+ I then added custom columns such as sales range, and sales order to create a histogram that will be used to give sales distribution information.

+*July 23, 2025*
+I added slicers to make the dashboard more interactive.
+I added gender, product category, and age slicers.
+I then prompted ChatGPT to make a logo for the retail company to better mirror a realistic company dashboard, I then used the theme of the logo as reference for the design of the visuals and slicers.

+I finalized the histogram which gives sales distribution insight.
+A first glance of the visual could immmediately convey to stakeholders their most frequent sales value.

+I also changed the overall layout of the "Sales" segment.

+*July 24, 2025*
+I finished the first iteration of the **Product & Customer** dashboard design.